Drivers and Hire

 But if you’re questioning whether you’ll get value for money roof down time from your convertible hire, well chances are between November & April you almost certainly will – just remember to wear the sun hats and sun block though!

 Hey come on dude, be a bit more secure in your manhood.
 If you need some more reasoned justification, read this article.
-Of course, if you’re really struggling, you can always keep the roof up and your shades on until you’re sure you’re well out of civilisation….but we quite understand if you take either MG BGT or Mercedes SEC coupes, or the Alfa 156 / 166 saloons or even the JCW Mini sir…..if that’s not too girly for you….
+Of course, if you’re really struggling, you can always keep the roof up and your shades on until you’re sure you’re well out of civilisation….but we quite understand if you take either MG BGT coupe, or the Alfa 156 / 166 saloons or even the JCW Mini sir…..if that’s not too girly for you….